sakkelaaksonen/quarto-hotseat/README.md

     - Migration from now/zeit to Github Pages
     - https://sakkelaaksonen.github.io/quarto-hotseat/
     - npm audit fix
+    - Some quarto cases are not correctly recognized.
+Needs fixes.

 ## TODO:
 - Add piece descriptions to titles